Search

 Life and work

 His novels are written in a contemporary realistic style, often featuring characters troubled by self-doubt and living in seedy or rootless circumstances.
-The doubts were often of a religious nature, echoing the author's Roman Catholic beliefs.
+The doubts were often of a religious nature, perhaps echoing the author's Roman Catholic beliefs.

-Greene's books were originally divided into thrillers, mystery/suspense books that he himself cast as "entertainments" but which often included a notable philosophical edge, and the high literary books such as The Power and the Glory, on which his reputation was thought to be based.
+Greene's books were originally divided into thrillers, mystery/suspense books that were cast as "entertainments" but which often included a notable philosophical edge, and the high literary books such as The Power and the Glory, on which his reputation was thought to be based.
 As his career lengthened, however, Greene and his readers both found the "entertainments" to be of nearly as high a value as the literary efforts, and Greene's later efforts such as The Human Factor , The Comedians , Our Man in Havana and The Quiet American combine these modes into works of remarkable insight and compression.

 In the last years of his life, Greene lived in the small resort city of Vevey, on Lake Geneva in Switzerland.
-On his passing in 1991, he was interred in the nearby cemetery in Corsier-sur-Vevey.
+On his passing in 1991, he was interred in the nearby cemetery in Corsier-sur-Vevey .

 October 2004 saw the publication of the third and final volume of The Life of Graham Greene by Norman Sherry, Greene's official biographer.
 The writing of this biography created a story in itself in that Sherry followed in Greene's footsteps, even coming down with diseases that Greene had come down with in the same place.
-Sherry's work reveals that Greene, a sometime spy in his younger days, continued to submit reports to British intelligence until the end of his life.
-This has led scholars and Greene's reading public to entertain the provocative question, "Was Greene a novelist who was also a spy, or was his lifelong literary career the perfect cover?"

 Bibliography